Main types of financial aid for students

 Massachusetts John and Abigail Adams Scholarship

 The Massachusetts John and Abigail Adams Scholarship provides a tuition waiver for up to eight semesters of undergraduate education at a Massachusetts state college or university.
-The scholarship covers tuition only; fees and room and board are not included.
+The scholarship covers tuition only; fees and food and housing are not included.
 The tuition waiver at University of Massachusetts campuses only covers a portion of tuition – check with each campus for exact amounts.
 The scholarship must be used within six years of a student's high school graduation (osfa.mass.edu).

 College and University Grants and Scholarships

-College and university grants and scholarships are those funds provided directly by colleges and universities.
+College and university grants and scholarships are types of financial aid provided directly by colleges and universities.

 Federal work-study allows students to work part time on or near campus while in college.
-Students are paid work-study funds throughout the academic year for the hours that they work, and they can use the earnings for living expenses, books and supplies, and other indirect educational expenses.
+Students are paid work-study funds throughout the academic year for the hours that they work, and they can use the earnings for living expenses, books and supplies, and other indirect education expenses.
 Work-study earnings are taxable, but they are excluded from the student's total income within the financial aid calculation.

 Student loans are sums of money that help students pay their college expenses and must be repaid.
-There are a few different loans provided by the federal and Massachusetts governments.
+There are a few different student loans provided by the U.S. federal and Massachusetts governments.

 Every eligible student who submits a FAFSA® is qualified to receive a Federal Direct Student Loan.
 You should borrow a Federal Direct Student Loan before you borrow any other loan because these loans offer fixed interest rates and several repayment options.
 This loan does not require a credit check and the student is the sole borrower.
 The current maximum Federal Direct Student Loan amounts are as follows for undergraduate students.
 Graduate student limits are larger and can be found here.